dwaindiawebteam-jpg/DWAUI2025/README.md

 - *Rich Text* – Use the TipTap editor for formatted content; all text is stored as JSON for flexibility and security
 - *Image Uploads* – Upload images directly through the editor; they'll be automatically optimized:
 - *Client-side*: Resized to max 1600px, ~80% JPEG quality, <1.2MB
-- *Server-side*: Converted to AVIF/WebP with Sharp
+- *Server-side*: Converted to AVIF/WebP with ImageKIt
 - *Special handling*: SVGs pass through, GIFs become animated WebP
 - *Read Tracking* – Views are counted once per IP + device combination to ensure accuracy